-The Health and Leisure Centre management contract includes an open book arrangement which allows the Council to make additional payments to the contractor.
-Recovery from COVID has been slower than anticipated and therefore, based on performance to the end of March 2022, provision has been made for an additional payment of £539,000.
+The Health and Leisure Centre management contract includes a net income adjustment arrangement which allows the Council to make additional payments to the contractor.
+Due to the current economic climate and recovery from COVID being slower than anticipated an additional contract payment is expected.
+Based on performance to the end of March 2023, provision has been made for an additional payment of £400,000.